 2) At 16 – 18 weeks of age, have your pet receive a booster vaccination with the same vaccine.

 4) One year from then, have your pet receive a booster vaccination for its core diseases.
 In dogs and cats with normal immune systems, there is no need to repeat them after that for at least 7 years.
 Remember that no studies prove how long veterinary vaccines protect.
-Mine is just an educated guess, more cautious than one of the most frequency given human vaccines. (ref) But remember, just like us, there will always be a few outliers – dogs and cats with defective immune systems – that react badly to vaccines.
-I would not, personally, repeat a specific vaccination in a vaccinated adult pet that had such a reaction or was allergy prone (ref) unmentioned in that ref is that those vaccine reactions are notoriously under-reported. (ref)
+Mine is just an educated guess – more cautious than one of the most frequency given human vaccine, the tetanus/diphtheria toxoid vaccine for which a booster is recommended every 10 years. (read here) But remember, just like us, there will always be a few outliers – dogs and cats with defective immune systems – that react badly to vaccines.
+I would not personally repeat a specific vaccination in a vaccinated adult dog or cat that had such a reaction or was allergy prone (read here) unmentioned in that ref is that those vaccine reactions are notoriously under-reported. read why here

-5) If you obtain a healthy adult (5 month +) pet with an unknown vaccination history, I believe that a single initial vaccination is sufficient.
-(2017 AAHA guidelines agree, even “high risk area” dogs need only one.) (ref)
+5) If you obtain a healthy adult (5 month+) pet with an unknown vaccination history, I believe that a single initial vaccination is sufficient (2017 AAHA guidelines agree, even “high risk area” dogs need only one).

 6) A single booster vaccination in your pet’s elder years might be wise as well. (read here)

 If you feel a leptospirosis vaccination is appropriate for your dog, have your veterinarian begin a two-shot series a week after finishing the core vaccinations and boost the lepto 4 weeks later.
 Do not let others make that decision for you.
 The same goes for all non-core vaccinations such as Lyme disease and canine influenza.
 I do not recommend combination vaccines that have the lepto organisms in addition to core diseases (that is, none that have___ ___ ___ +Lepto or +L).